Pause & Deserve

 Pause Mechanic

 Press pause and the enemy freezes for 5 seconds.
 But when it unfreezes, it moves at 1.2x its previous speed.
 That compounds.
-By your fifth pause, it's at roughly 2.5x and you can't outrun it anymore.
+By your fifth pause, it's at roughly 2.5x and outrunning it becomes extremely hard.
 Players start rationing pauses like ammo.

 Forest Ambience

 Layers of rustling grass, cracking branches, wind through trees.
 Then random paranoia sounds mixed in - a twig snap behind you, a rustle that might be nothing.
-You can never tell what's the forest and what's the enemy.
+I wanted players to question whether each sound was the forest or the enemy.

 3D Audio

 UE5's built-in HRTF spatialization.
-With headphones on, footsteps land behind you, wind passes from left to right, and you actually check behind you when a branch cracks back there.
+With headphones on, footsteps land behind you, wind passes from left to right, and branch cracks are positioned behind the listener to pull attention off-screen.

 What I Learned